Wolverine (comic book)

 Wolverine is a comic book series published by Marvel Comics starring the X-Men character Wolverine.
 As of April 2013, 323 issues and 11 annuals have been published.
 It is the original flagship title created for the character.

 Publication history

 Volume 1

 Frank Miller (left) signing a print of his artwork for the cover of Vol. 1 #1 at an appearance at Midtown Comics.
 Beside him is artist Greg Capullo.

 The first Wolverine was a four issue limited series (the company's second-ever limited series), written by Chris Claremont with pencils by Frank Miller, inks by Joe Rubinstein, letters by Tom Orzechowski, and colors by Glynis Wein.
+Claremont's concept for the miniseries was to cast Wolverine as a "failed samurai", contrasting samurai self-control with the character's primal nature.
 Marvel Comics published the series in 1982, cover dated from September to December.
 Highlighting Wolverine's time in Japan, this story arc covers his battle with the yakuza, The Hand ninja organization, and his engagement to Mariko Yashida.

 Volume 2

 An ongoing series started publication in 1988 and lasted until 2003 when it was relaunched after issue #189.
 The original creative team consisted of writer Chris Claremont and penciler John Buscema.
 Claremont described the series as "high adventure rather than super heroics, sort of a combination of Conan meets Terry and the Pirates."
 As a visual manifestation of the series' break from the traditional superhero genre, throughout Claremont's run, Wolverine wears either civilian clothes or a mask-less, all-black outfit instead of his superhero costume.
 Costumed characters in general were few and far between.

 Nearly half of the volume's run was written by Larry Hama.
 Hama exerted an oversized influence on Wolverine's depiction through the 1990s, since he was generally given free rein on the series and, in his own words, "I considered the Chris Claremont, Frank Miller, and Barry Windsor-Smith [Wolverine] stories to be canon, and I pretty much ignored everything else."
 Other writers on the series included Peter David, Archie Goodwin, Jo Duffy, Warren Ellis, Todd Dezago, Erik Larsen, Steve Skroce, Rob Liefeld, Frank Tieri, Matt Nixon and Daniel Way.
 Marc Silvestri penciled Wolverine from 1990 to 1992.
 Hama recalled, "It was like magic.
 I would hand in a script and [Silvestri's] visualization of it was always better than what I saw.
 He would expand on the ideas.
 He's just a brilliant draftsman and storyteller, and I was really lucky to get to work with him."